-At December 31, 2005 and 2006, the Company had foreign net operating loss carryforwards (NOLs) of \$1.4 million and \$2.2 million, respectively.
-The foreign NOLs begin to expire in December 2010.
-At December 31, 2005 and 2006, the Company had U.S. general business credits of \$4.4 million, which also may be available to offset future income tax liabilities and will expire if not utilized at various dates beginning December 31, 2022.
+At December 31, 2004 and 2005, the Company had U.S. federal net operating loss carryforwards (NOLs) of \$32.8 million and \$0, respectively, and foreign NOLs of \$1.7 million and \$1.4 million, respectively.
+The U.S. NOLs were fully utilized as of December 31, 2005, and the foreign NOLs begin to expire in December 2010.
+At December 31, 2004 and 2005, the Company had general business credits of \$3.3 million, which also may be available to offset future income tax liabilities and will expire if not utilized at various dates beginning December 31, 2022.
 The realization of the benefits of the tax credits is dependent on sufficient taxable income in future years.
 Lack of earnings, a change in the ownership of the Company, or the application of the alternative minimum tax rules could adversely affect the Company's ability to utilize these tax credits.